aappddeevv/scalajs-reaction/README.md

 A simple 100-line router is included based on the reason-react router implementation.
 See the example app for an example of how to use it.

+You can apply some simple routing configuration patterns to create your own router or use a javascript based router such as react-router.
+It's up to you.
+I suggest creating your own since its so easy to create a function that maps routes to components.

 ### Widget Libraries

 Libraries (the start of them) are provided for bootstrap, material ui and fabric.
+Additional component libraries are also available.
+I add more as I encounter them.
+It' easy and quick to create a facade, even when you create it manually.

 ### Forms & Data Validation